ConnorAndersonLarson/romcom/README.md

 #### Main Page ####
 When the page loads, we should see a cover with a randomly selected image, title, and tagline, which includes two random descriptors.
 ##### How it Works #####
-  * Create an event listener that activates upon page load and activates the randomCover function.
+  * Create an event listener that activates upon page load and activates the makeRandomCover function.
-  * randomCover draws the four necessary items (title, cover, and two descriptors) from our data.js arrays.
+  * makeRandomCover draws the four necessary items (title, cover, and two descriptors) from our data.js arrays.
   * The randomized items are sent to the makeCurrentCover function in the form of an array.
   * makeCurrentCover uses .src and .innerText to change the what is displayed on the webpage.
   * makeCurrentCover checks that both descriptors are unique towards each other and randomizes one if not before pushing the descriptor to the main page.